Photo of Matcha Drink on a Wooden Tray

 Nigella or Kalonji (Nigella sativa)

-Mechanism and Benefits: Renown for its ‘tonic’ (general health-boosting effects) and its anti-inflammatory properties, nigella can help improve weight and triglycerides by regulating metabolism and lipid levels.
+Mechanism and Benefits: Renown for its general health-boosting effects, and its anti-inflammatory properties, nigella improves weight and triglycerides by regulating metabolism and lipid levels.

 – Supporting Study: Sabzghabaee, A. M., et al. (2012).
 “Clinical Evaluation of Nigella sativa for the Treatment of Obesity.”
 Phytotherapy Research, 26(4), 526-529.